cymen/react-floating-label-input/README.md

 ## Code

-Here is the example of font size 64px with shrink of 20% from above in JSX:
+Here is the 3rd example above in JSX (64px font size with 20% label shrinkage):

 ```jsx
   <div style={{ fontSize: 64 }}>